codekansas/codekansas.github.io/_posts/2020-04-05-covid-challenge.markdown

 excerpt: Recap and potential future directions from the MIT Covid-19 Challenge.
 ---

+*Update - April 6th.
+It seems that [Facebook][zuck-facebook] is actually deploying a survey by CMU world-wide.
+This is pretty neat.
+It will be cool to see what kind of data emerges from this!
+And it's a good lesson in moving fast.*

 This weekend I participated in the [MIT Covid-19 Challenge][challenge-link].
 I thought it would be useful to write a blog post about some of the ideas seemed like they could be potentially fruitful moving forward.

 ## Notes